cjcole/libgolle/README.md

 if you want to avoid the burden of an LGPL-licensed library.
 However, this will leave you with only long integer keys, which are insubstantial for cryptography.

-Another option is to provide a big number library which is licensed in a way that suites you, and to link it into the library using your own implementation of the libgolle number interface (see `src/num.h`).
+Another option is to provide a big number library which is licensed in a way that suits you, and to link it into the library using your own implementation of the libgolle number interface (see `src/num.h`).
 You might need to hack the `configure.ac` file to get this to work.